apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/environment_management.png" alt="Environment management">
 </p>

-To stop or terminate the Notebook click on a gear icon in the Actions column for a needed Notebook and hit "Stop" or "Terminate" action:
+To stop or terminate the Notebook click on a gear icon in the "Actions" column for a needed Notebook and hit "Stop" or "Terminate" action:
 <p align="center">
     <img src="doc/manage_env_actions.png" alt="Manage environment actions" width="160">
 </p>